BrunoArsioli/llama-optimus/README.md

 ## How it works

+- By default, starts by estimating your hardware's max `-ngl` (GPU layers) for a given model.
+If you know your max, use `--ngl-max` to skip this step.

 - Uses Optuna to search for the best combination of `llama.cpp` flags (batch size, ubatch, threads, ngl, etc).

 - Runs quick benchmarks (with `llama-bench`) for each config, parses results from the CSV, and feeds back to the optimizer.